Kanharajput/ContextReducerEffectRef/README.md

 - It is used to pass the props directly to a component which is not the parent or child.
 - Basically we create a new component and store the data in needed format inside it, to access the data, wrap the components which need this data using this component.
+- We can also pass a pointer to let the context getting component to execute a fucntion which is inside parent component

 - There are two ways to access the data.
     - One is using consumer
     - Another way is using useContext.
 Pass the context component as a arguement and it will return a variable using which we can access the stored value.

+- When to use context and when to use props?
+    - The answer is when there are multiple components through which a props is passing and they are not using it they are just passing in this situation we should use context to directly send to a particular component which need it.
+    - When a direct child needs a data then always use props.